King's Division: History

-In addition, the King's Division also maintains a single regular army band titled the Band of the King's Division, which is a component band of British Army Bands Catterick.
+In addition, the King's Division also maintained a single regular army band titled the Band of the King's Division, which was a component band of British Army Bands Catterick.
 The Band was formed through the amalgamation of two former divisional bands, the Normandy Band and the Waterloo Band.

 Each of the three regiments, maintains a band within the reserve battalion; them being: The Band of the Yorkshire Regiment, The Band of the Mercian Regiment, and The Band of The Duke of Lancaster's Regiment.